abathroomwithblacksnakeskinwallpapercirculargoldmirror

 If you’ve been wanting to experiment with more than one finish in your bathroom, here are the best tips for mixing metals.

-Mixing Metals In Bathroom
+Mixing Metals In the Bathroom

 The important part about mixing metals is the colour and undertone.
 As well as the finishes.
 These different factors will help in figuring out the right combination for your bathroom.